carlosmarte23/bootcamp-fullstack-js/02-react/notes.md

 - Change URL when filters changes.
 - Change Url when page changes.
 - When refresh, get values from URL and set them to the form.
+- Make sure when user types in the form, on the Home page, the filters and the URL are updated.

 This way we can use the URL as a single source of truth for the form values.

-🟡 In progress, last updated on December 25th, 2025.
+🟢 Completed on December 25th, 2025.